Gabinou/tnecs/TUTORIAL.md

     }

     TNECS_REGISTER_SYSTEM(world, SystemMove, Position, Unit);

 ```
 System_id 0 is always reserved for NULL.
 By default, the system phase is set to 0, which always runs first.
 Other phases run in order of their phase id. ```tnecs_system_input_t``` is alias for ```struct tnecs_System_Input```.

-By default, systems are inclusive, meaning thet entities with additional components to the system's are also run by it.
-If the system is set to exclusive, only the entities that have only exactly the systems components are ran.
+By default, systems are inclusive, meaning that entities that have a superset of the system's components are also run by it.
+If the system is set to exclusive, only the entities that have only exactly the system's components are ran.
+Exclusivity is a boolean.

+Systems can be registered directly with a phase and exclusivity:
-Phases are greater than zero ```size_t``` integers that can be defined any way one wishes, though I suggest using an ```enum```:
+Phases are greater than zero ```uint8_t``` integers that can be defined any way one wishes, though I suggest using an ```enum```:
 ```c
 enum SYSTEM_PHASES {
     SYSTEM_PHASE_NULL = 0,